KucharekSzymon/electron-basic-crud-database-client/README.md

-# Simple client for PostgreSQL DB written in electron
+# Simple client for PostgreSQL DB written in Electron

 This is a semester project that involved creating a client application specifically designed to interact with a PostgreSQL database.
 The application enables users to perform all four basic CRUD operations (Create, Read, Update, Delete) on the database.